 In June 2012, the Colombian Senate approved a Draft Law on Transparency and Right to National Public Information in order to give effect to Articles 20 and 74 of the Constitution guaranteeing the rights of expression and access to information.
-Virtually unique in comparison with other access to information laws around the world, the Colombian draft law includes a provision which substantially narrows the scope of the law—excluding information related to defense and national security, public order, and international relations.
-The Constitution requires that the Constitutional Court review draft laws, prior to their enactment, where they affect fundamental rights, and permits concerned parties to submit interventions to the Court during the review process.
+Virtually unique in comparison with other access to information laws around the world, the Colombian draft law included a provision which substantially narrowed the scope of the law—excluding information related to defense and national security, public order, and international relations.
+Colombia’s Constitution requires that the Constitutional Court review draft laws, prior to their enactment, where they affect fundamental rights, and permits concerned parties to submit interventions to the Court during the review process.
 The Open Society Justice Initiative, as well as other organizations, expressed concerns about this provision limiting the scope of the law, and also various other provisions.
-The Constitutional Court’s ruling is still pending.
+The Constitutional Court’s, in its review, rejected this provision as unconstitutional.

 Maximum disclosure, transparency, and good faith.
 The Draft ATI Law is in large part consistent with the international requirements for the protection of the public’s right to access information, if interpreted in line with the principles of maximum disclosure, transparency, and good faith.
 International standards can be utilized to interpret the provisions establishing the public interest test and judicial review or oversight in order that they comply with human rights law.
 Authoritative guidance from the Court should require such an interpretation.

 Necessity and proportionality.
 The absolute exclusion of information related to defense and national security, public order, and international relations from the scope of the Draft ATI Law is inconsistent with Colombia’s international treaty obligations.
 Such a limitation on the right of access to information is neither necessary nor proportionate, violates the principle of maximum disclosure, allows for perpetual secrecy, and exempts the withholding of information in these categories from independent oversight.